mahtokamal/Cyber_Security_Interviews/cybersecurity_frameworks.md

 |Reconnaissance|Active Scanning, Phishing for information|

 ## HIPPA (Health Insurance Portability and Accountability Act)
-Healthcare, health insurance, medical research
+Healthcare, health insurance, medical research.

+HIPAA (Health Insurance Portability and Accountability Act) is a federal law that the U.S. passed in 1996 for the healthcare industry.
+Its main aim is to protect the privacy and security of a patient’s health information.

 ## GDPR (General Data Protection Regulation)
 Any organization handling EU citizen personal data